Tarrant County Homestead Exemption

 Link: Public Information Act Request

-For a single page that explains eligibility, supporting documents, and how to click through to the online application, keep this page handy:
+For a single page that explains eligibility, supporting documents, and how to access the online application, keep this page available:

 Link: Homestead Exemption